dipesh-vatech/studio/src/README.md

 ### 4. Install Dependencies
-If you haven't already, install the project dependencies:
+If you haven't already, install the project dependencies by running this in your local terminal:
 ```bash
 npm install
 ```

 ### 5. Run the Development Servers
-You need to run two servers concurrently: one for the Next.js frontend and one for the Genkit AI backend.
+You need to run two servers concurrently in separate local terminals: one for the Next.js frontend and one for the Genkit AI backend.

 **Terminal 1: Next.js App**
 ```bash